Celestial Atlas

 John Herschel

-A 13th-magnitude spiral galaxy (type Sa) in Indus (RA 20 59 57.0, Dec -55 33 43)
+A 13th-magnitude spiral galaxy (type Sa?) in Indus (RA 20 59 57.0, Dec -55 33 43)

-1.2 by 0.5 arcmin
+Physical Information: Apparent size 1.2 by 0.5? arcmin

-NGC 6991 (John Herschel's GC 4615)
+NGC 6991 (almost certainly = GC 4615)

-Discovered (Sep 14, 1829) by
+Discovered (Sep 14, 1829) by John Herschel

 An open cluster in Cygnus (RA 20 54 56.4, Dec +47 18 38)

-Per Dreyer, NGC 6991 (= William Herschel's list VIII#76, John Herschel's #2091, John Herschel's GC 4615, 1860 RA 20 49 52, NPD 43 15.4) is a "cluster, large, poor, very little compressed".
+Historical Identification: Per Dreyer, NGC 6991 (= GC 4615 = JH 2091 = WH VIII 76, 1860 RA 20 49 52, NPD 43 15.4) is "a cluster, large, poor, very little compressed".
 The position precesses to RA 20 54 35.6, Dec +47 16 32, a few arcmin southwest of the object presumably observed by John Herschel; but his description supposedly makes it clear which cluster he observed.
 Unfortunately, that was not the same cluster observed by his father William, but John did not realize that, and gave the two observations a single entry in his General Catalog; and since the NGC was an updating and expansion of the GC, Dreyer did the same.
-As a result, there is considerable confusion and controversy about which of the two (or three) clusters in the region should be called NGC 6991.
-However, given the fact that John would have used his own observations to establish the position of the cluster, it seems obvious (to me) that his cluster should be the one listed as NGC 6991, and his father's should be listed as "NGC 6991A", or some similar variation.
-(Steinicke lists both Herschels' positions for NGC 6991, and Corwin discusses three possibilities, though he has doubts about one of them; so a full discussion of the problems associated with this entry will have to wait for the next iteration of this page.)
+As a result, there is considerable confusion and controversy about which of the two or three clusters in the region should be called NGC 6991.
+However, given the fact that John would have used his own observations to establish the position of the cluster, his cluster should almost certainly be the one listed as NGC 6991, and his father's cluster should be given an alternative designation.
+(Steinicke lists both Herschels' positions for NGC 6991, and Corwin discusses three possibilities, though he has doubts about one of them; so a full discussion of the problems associated with this entry will appear in a later iteration of this page.)

 DSS image of open cluster NGC 6991 (John Herschel's cluster)